dssg/triage/docs/sources/index.md

 ## Background

-Triage was initially developed at the University of Chicago's [Center For Data Science and Public Policy](http://dsapp.uchicago.edu) and is now being maintained and enhanced at Carnegie Mellon University.
+Triage was initially developed at the University of Chicago's [Center For Data Science and Public Policy](http://dsapp.uchicago.edu) and is now being maintained and extended at Carnegie Mellon University.